ICAN-Lyon/MLICAN/README.md

 OK, fine now practices, collects enough data to have 3 csv with one caracteristic and a label on each one, then train a model to predict labels.
 Then print the score of your model.
-Example do it for a relation between height and weight.
-Find to more dataset  models.
+Create a linear regression model to predict weight.
+Then create two more linear regression models
 Then publish it on your repository with the "databases"